Tchimwa/Azure-Labs/Private Endpoints/Readme.md

 - Zone name: **privatelink.database.windows.net**
 - Notice also that during the creation you can already create a private DNS zone, that will work for Azure resources that uses the Azure DNS.
 - Check the PE status and sure that is "***Approved**", also check the private DNS zone and make there is a record for the sql private endpoint.
+- From the portal, make sure to toggle to "Yes" on  "Allow Azure services and resources to access this server"

 ![pe-security](https://github.com/Tchimwa/Azure-Labs/blob/main/Private%20Endpoints/Images/PE_Security.png)